jmontleon/fedora-28-raspberry-pi/README.md

-# Fedora 28 Raspberry Pi 3B+ Setup Instructions
+# Fedora 29 Raspberry Pi 3B+ Setup Instructions

 These instructions relate primarily to getting the official Raspberry Pi Touchscreen working and could probably be followed for most recent Pi versions.
 The biggest change would be to which device tree file you'd modify.
+It is important to update to at least a 5.0 kernel to follow these instructions.
+This is when the raspberrypi-ts driver became available

 ## Install Instructions
 Most instructions are available at https://fedoraproject.org/wiki/Architectures/ARM/Raspberry_Pi